-According to a report published by the World Watch Institute, the raising of livestock globally is responsible for the emission of thirty-two billion, five-hundred sixty-four million tons of greenhouse gases into the atmosphere each year.
-This amounts to fifty-one percent of the total greenhouse gas emissions worldwide.
+According to a report published by the World Watch Institute, the raising of livestock globally is responsible for the emission of 32,564,000,000 tons of greenhouse gases into the atmosphere each year.
+This amounts to 51 percent of the total greenhouse gas emissions worldwide.
 The aspects of livestock production which contribute to this number include the respiration of livestock during breathing, the methane released into the atmosphere by the animals’ manure, and the land cleared of trees for the raising of livestock and the growing of food for livestock (20).

 Another important factor of industrial animal farming that contributes to climate change is the burning of fossil fuels during transportation.
-A tremendous amount of oil is used to bring live animals to factory farms, than to the slaughterhouse, and finally to the store as meat (21).
-Micheal Pollan writes in his article “Power Steer” that it takes about two-hundred eighty-four gallons of oil to raise one beef cow (4).
+A tremendous amount of oil is used to bring live animals to factory farms, then to the slaughterhouse, and finally to the store as meat (21).
+Michael Pollan writes in his article “Power Steer” that it takes about 284 gallons of oil to raise one beef cow (4).

-It takes one-thousand, seven-hundred ninety-nine gallons of H2O to make one pound of beef
+It takes 1,799 gallons of H2O to make a pound of beef.

 Hogging the Water

 CAFOs are the largest per capita consumers of water in the United States (22).
-It takes one-thousand, seven-hundred ninety-nine gallons of H2O to make one pound of beef, four-hundred sixty-eight gallons to make one pound of chicken, five-hundred seventy-six gallons to make one pound of pork, eight-hundred eighty gallons to make a gallon of milk, and six-hundred gallons to make a pound of cheese.
-One pound of soybeans, on the other hand, requires only two-hundred sixteen gallons (23).
+It takes 1,799 gallons of H2O to make a pound of beef, 468 gallons to make a pound of chicken, 576 gallons to make a pound of pork, 880 gallons to make a gallon of milk, and 600 gallons to make a pound of cheese.
+One pound of soybeans, on the other hand, requires only 216 gallons (23).

 While using an incredible amount of water, factory farms also put waterways at risk of pollution.

 When it rains or there is a severe storm, manure lagoons on industrial farms can overflow and contaminate streams and rivers.
-Hog manure contains nitrogen as well as phosphorous, both of which can create ‘dead zones’ in bodies of water.
-In 1995, the dike of a pig lagoon in North Carolina ruptured and spilled twenty-eight and a half million gallons of manure into the New River.
-Over one million fish were killed and many people’s health was impacted.
-In 1999, Hurricane Floyd caused one-hundred twenty-thousand gallons of manure to contaminate six different rivers.
+Hog manure contains nitrogen as well as phosphorous, both of which can create "dead zones" in bodies of water.
+In 1995, the dike of a pig lagoon in North Carolina ruptured and spilled 28.5 million gallons of manure into the New River.
+Over 1 million fish were killed and many people’s health was impacted.
+In 1999, Hurricane Floyd caused 120,000 gallons of manure to contaminate six different rivers.
 This killed off enormous amounts of marine life and contaminated beaches (8).

 We need to ask ourselves as a society whether having cheap meat, dairy, and eggs is worth the cruel treatment of animals, risks to our health, and environmental damage factory farming imposes.
 Especially in a world where it is increasingly easy to live without consuming animal products, accepting all this abuse, damage, and risk for the sake of cheeseburgers and wings is becoming less and less justifiable.